imichaelksmith/hashnode-articles/cleoaqysq001409l0huzhahy3.md

 Virtual reality technology is changing the game of gaming in ways that were once unimaginable.
 It offers a more immersive experience, expands the types of games that are available, and is changing the way we interact with others.

-As technology continues to advance, we can expect to see even more innovative and exciting games being created.
-Virtual reality technology is not just limited to gaming but is being used in other industries such as education, healthcare, and architecture.
+As technology continues to advance, we can expect to see even more innovative and exciting games being created. **Virtual reality** technology is not just limited to gaming but is being used in other industries such as **education**, **healthcare**, and **architecture**.

 Virtual reality is the future of gaming and beyond, and we are excited to see where this technology will take us.